 Management of Archives to be Cooperative Effort between Philadelphia University and the University of Pittsburgh

-In an agreement that will promote access to and preservation of the papers of the late U.S. Senator Arlen Specter, Philadelphia University and the University of Pittsburgh will cooperatively manage the archive, which is part of the Arlen Specter Center for Public Policy.
+In an agreement that will promote access to and preservation of the papers of the late U.S. Senator Arlen Specter, Philadelphia University and the University of Pittsburgh will cooperatively manage the archive, which is part of the Arlen Specter Center for Public Service.
 Under the agreement, Pitt’s University Library System will organize and manage the Arlen Specter Collection over the next four years and store the collection for a period of 30 years.
 Philadelphia University retains ownership of the archive, and the two universities will collaboration on educational programming related to the archive and facilitate access to it by students, researchers, and the general public.

 Philadelphia University has been accepted as a member of the Philadelphia Area Consortium for Special Collections Libraries (PACSCL)